andreafabrizi/DNSProxy/README.md

 # DNS Proxy

-DNS proxy listens for incoming DNS requests (A,NS,MX,TXT,SRV..) on the local interface (UDP only) and resolves correct addresses by using an external PHP script, using standard HTTP(S) requests.
+DNS proxy listens for incoming DNS requests (A,NS,MX,TXT,SRV..) on the local interface (UDP only) and resolves such queries by using an external PHP script, using standard HTTP(S) requests.
+It will then recreate the well-formed UDP packet on 127.0.0.1 and send it back to the client.

-If you can't access VPN or tunnels  to resolve names externally (TOR users), DNSProxy is a simple and efficient solution.
+If you can't access "secured" VPN or tunnels  to resolve names externally (i.e.
+TOR users), DNSProxy is a rapid and efficient solution for you.

-All you need to start resolving anonymous DNS is a PHP server hosting the *nslookup.php* resolver script.
-This software is completeley  TOR-friendly, it requires minimal resources.
+In order to resolving "anonymous DNS", all you need is a PHP-server hosting the *nslookup.php* resolver script.
+This software is completeley  TOR-friendly, requires minimal resources.

 ## Headline: why DNSP ?
 This is a new idea in terms of transport of DNS outside of it's original scope.
 This proxy project might well evolve in direction of having an IP protocol number assignement, or something like that.
+DNS-over-HTTP is currently being evaluated by IETF as workgroup/proposal.

 ## Disclaimer
 WHEN FULL-ANONIMITY IS A CONCERN, make sure to host *nslookup.php* on a trustable server !

-To be clear, the PHP script DOES do the underlying "system call", the classic DNS request.
+To be clear, the PHP script DOES DO the underlying (infamously leaking) "system call", the "classic DNS request".
+Such system call relies on different mechanisms to resolve DNS, and in case of hosting providers, such mechanism are managed by the hosting provider.
-Such system call relies on mechanisms pf resolving DNS that are controlled by the hosting provider (and hence, supposedly optimised for best speed and caching), mechanisms that are outside the scope of DNSP as a software.
+Hence, supposedly optimised for best speed and caching.
+Such system calls are therefore outside the control of DNSP as a software: all DNSP does is tunneling **and** avoids leakage of UDP qry.

 That said, you MUST use an external server that you trust and you can deploy on !
+And do not forget to check that 127.0.0.1 becomes your unique system-wide resolver.

 Beware, having the PHP script running on the same local machine (not using a remote webservice) makes no sense and WILL make ALL of your DNS queries leaking.
 Useful for TESTING purposes only !!